CellTrackingChallenge/java-ctcmetrics/README.md

 ```

 It's exactly the same command as above except that the `imgPath` and `annPath` point on the root folder, not on any particular video.

+Obviously, this piece has also its GUI Fiji counterpart.